Job DescriptionLocation: Takoma Park, MD

-CASA's mission is to create a more just society by building power and improving the quality of life in working class and immigrant communities.
+As the largest grassroots immigrant advocacy organization in the Mid-Atlantic region, CASA has over 36 years of experience organizing over 115,000 lifetime immigrant, Latino, and working class members.
+Founded in 1986, our model focuses on blending human services, community organizing, and strategic campaigns in order to serve the full spectrum of the needs, dreams, and aspirations of our members.
+CASA's mission is to create a more just society by building power and improving the quality of life in working-class and immigrant communities.
 Our vision is a future where we stand in our own power, our families live free from discrimination and fear, and our diverse communities thrive as we work with our partners to achieve full human rights for all.
 CASA has a sister organization, CASA in Action, a separate, but related, nonprofit organization that is exempt from federal income tax under section 501(c)(4) of the Internal Revenue Code.
-Although CASA and CASA in Action share a common goal of supporting immigrants and low-income people in Maryland, Pennsylvania, Georgia, Virginia, and nationally, they are separate organizations with their own board of directors.
+CASA in Action endorses candidates that advance its membership's priorities and facilitates greater engagement of Latinos and voters of color in elections.
+Although CASA and CASA in Action share a common goal of supporting immigrants and low-income people in Maryland, Pennsylvania, and Virginia, they are separate organizations with their own board of directors.
 A set of employees at the two organizations, including the person filling this position, shares their time between the two organizations.
 This has no effect on salary or benefits.

-The Education Department supports CASA's two generation approach to education, provides supportive services to the schools.
-CASA partners with, initiates and fosters strong relationships between the public school system and parents, and oversees CASA's efforts to improve educational outcomes for immigrant students and their families through coordinated interdepartmental efforts within CASA.
-The department also supports CASA's expanding education policy work in strategic partnership with the Department of Politics & Communications.
+The Education Department supports CASA's multi-generation approach to education through engaging youth and their families as a whole in the attainment of educational opportunities for all.
+All across its footprint, CASA partners with, initiates, and fosters strong relationships between public school systems and parents, and oversees CASA's efforts to improve educational outcomes for immigrant students and their families through coordinated interdepartmental efforts within CASA.
+The department also supports CASA's expanding education policy work in strategic partnership with CASA's Department of Politics & Communications.

 The pay is $25 per hour with an average of 8 instructional hours worked per week.
 Teachers will also receive a $300 stipend at the end of the session if they have adhered to all administrative policy and deadlines including but not limited to the following: weekly lesson plan and daily attendance submission, and proctoring and grading of bi-weekly standardized assessments.
 This is a contract, part-time consultant position without any benefits including no unemployment benefits.
 Evening hours are: Monday to Thursday from 7 to 9 P.M.
-There is a Friday make-up class scheduled for 4/22/22 from 7 to 9 P.M.
-All contracted teachers must complete an orientation which will take place on 4/4/22, 4/5/22, 4/6/22 and 4/7/22 from 6 to 8 P.M. via Zoom.
-It is mandatory that new teachers' attend all 4 days of orientation.
-Candidates must be available to teach all four evenings of class and all Friday make-up classes for the entirety of the contract period from 4/4/22 to 6/9/22.
+Friday make-up classes will be held from 7 to 9 P.M. as needed.
+Teacher orientation will be held from 6 to 8 P.M. via Zoom on the following dates: 1/24/22, 1/25/22, 1/27/22 and 2/2/22.
+Additionally, an in person training will be held at CASA's Multicultural Center, 8151 15th Avenue, Hyattsville, MD 20783 on 2/1/22 from 6 to 9 P.M.
+It is mandatory that new teachers' attendance all 5 days of orientation.
+Candidates must be available to teach all four evenings of class and all Friday make-up classes for the entirety of the contract period from 1/24/22 to 6/10/22.

 - Create engaging and practical lesson plans for working adults that include materials, culture, and technology of relevant to their authentic life experiences.